ARMINHOOMAN/TSAD-project/README.md

 | point-adjusted F1 (`f1_pa`) |  a whole segment counts as detected if one point in it is flagged |
 | ROC-AUC, PR-AUC | the only metrics free of threshold selection |

-Two caveats are central to the study and are discussed at length in the report:

-1. The best-F1 threshold is selected **using the test labels**, so F1, precision and recall are upper bounds attainable only by an oracle.
-ROC-AUC and PR-AUC involve no threshold and are reported first for that reason.
-2. On this entity the point-adjusted F1 is nearly saturated — a **random detector reaches 0.968** — so it carries almost no information.

 ---